alecsliger/instaproxy/README.md

 ## Ignition File

 Included with the template files is a folder called 'ignition'.
 This folder contains a script to convert a Butane.yml file to an ignition.json, and then into base64 for use in the template.

-The default 'custom data' in the ARM template is the converted 'butane.yml' file in the aforementioned folder.
-This configuration simply adds 2GB of swap space to the OS so it can run on the Azure B1ls comfortably.
-I highly recommend that you leave this configuration in place, and add to it if needed.
+The default 'custom data' field in the ARM template is populated with the Ignition output from the included 'butane.yml' file in the aforementioned folder.
+This configuration adds:

-Please note that during the development of this project, you may need to manually re-generate and update the ignition config into the 'custom-data' folder using the provided script, as it is one of the files that is updated most frequently.
-Sorry :p
+- 2GB of swap space to the OS for running on the Azure B1ls
+- A systemd service to install/update docker-compose on boot
+- A systemd service to download a 'default' Nginx Proxy Manager docker-compose file from this repo
+- A reboot strategy for automatic updates

+I highly recommend that you leave the swap and update strategy configs in place to support system stability.

 [The documentation for writing a Butane file for this version of Flatcar linux can be found here](https://coreos.github.io/butane/config-flatcar-v1_0/)